COE Alumni Profiles

 The College of Education has produced thousands of qualified professionals who have made a positive impact on the field of education.
 Click the stories below to read more about some of our outstanding alumni.

-GSU Degree: Master in Education in School Counseling
+GSU Degree: Master in Education and Master in Science in Rehabilitation Counseling

 As a father of two, a longtime family therapist and founder of Active Parenting Publishers – an Atlanta-based company that develops web-based and online educational tools for moms and dads – Michael Popkin (M.Ed. ’75, Ph.D. ’80) knows full well that parenting isn’t easy.
 So he decided to write a how-to manual for desparate families called, “Taming the Spirited Child: Strategies for Parenting Challenging Children Without Breaking Their Spirits.”